jmuheim/headhunter/README.md

 ### Working internet connection

 You need a working internet connection to run CSS validation.
+As a Rails application typically contains one single CSS file (`application.css`), this won't have much impact on the speed of your tests.

-## Known issues and plans
+## Known issues and future plans

 - It would be nice to use Rails' own assets compilation that's executed when the first JavaScript test is run.
 Anyone has an idea on how to do this?
 - At the moment, in addition to precompiling and removing your assets, `rake assets:clobber` is run also **before** precompiling!
 The issue is explained here: [Rake assets are generated twice when precompiling them once from command line and once from within a Ruby script](http://stackoverflow.com/questions/20938891/rake-assets-are-generated-twice-when-precompiling-them-once-from-command-line-an)
 - Instead of running `rake assets:clobber`, it may be also sufficient to simply remove all *.css files from `public/assets/stylesheets` manually.
 This would save some compilation time.
+- Instead of using the online CSS validation service of ???, it would be nice to have a local CSS validator.
+Is there anything like this?
+TotalValidator seems to be able to do something like this, but it's not free for CSS validation and I don't know how to use it.

 ## Disclaimer

 Headhunter is heavily inspired by Aanand Prasad's nice (but outdated) [Deadweight](https://github.com/aanand/deadweight) gem.
-Thank you for your pioneer work!
+Thank you for your pioneering work!

-USE THIS GEM AT YOUR OWN RISK
+**USE THIS GEM AT YOUR OWN RISK!**

+All provided functionality is provided "as is".
+You are highly welcome to file issues, feature requests and pull requests.